 Projection is actually the ability for the sound of a classical guitar to maintain a strength of sound and making sure that its clarity and quality will never get distorted.
 It’s very important, isn’t it?
 Sad to say, there are a lot of people who often overlook this.

 The best way to test a guitar’s projection is to either compare the guitar with one that you know has good projection.
 However, if this is not possible, I recommend you bring along with you a friend who could listen to how it plays in an open space.

-5 Top Choices of Classical Guitars For Beginners
+Top 5 Best Classical Guitars For Beginners in 2018 (Starter’s Guide)

 - Solid Canadian cedar top

 - Lightweight, 3/4 size classical, 48mm nut width

 - Savarez Cristal Corum strings in High Tension, 500CJ